CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

 1. Introduce a new *real* type that users would be expected to  themselves.
 While there may be new helper types introduced in the BCL (ideally in System.Compiler.RuntimeServices), they may have advanced/subtle semantics and might only be intended for compilers to use.
     1. A corollary of this is that any explicit (non-capture) passing across method/function boundaries would need to be explicit about what real collection type was being used to pass the data.
 1. Have no 'cracks'.
 Complex scenarios may reveal non-ideal semantics.  (e.g. how `T?` in unconstrained generics doesn't cleanly work with reference and value types).
 1. Have stable reflection semantics.
-Operations that attempt to work on the System.Type of these values, or which otherwise use reflection APIs, will not have any guarantee of what they will get.
+Operations that attempt to work on the System.Type of these values, or which otherwise use reflection APIs, will not have any guarantee of what they will get, and may observe different results across different use cases, or different versions of the compiler.

 ## Detailed design: